ejkroon/probCOmp/README.md

   each new step after firing.

 Lastly, this script also incorporates a functionality for performing a permutation test.
-This test compares source of the comparison (`empirical_links1` in the examples above) against a large number of small control groups and calculates the percentile of the Wasserstein distance between the empirical groups against the Wasserstein distances
+This test compares the source of the comparison (`empirical_links1` in the examples above) against a large number of small control groups and calculates the percentile of the Wasserstein distance between the empirical groups against the Wasserstein distances